raghukul01/groot/README.md

 # Groot
 A Distributed log analyser written in Golang.

+#### Why GO ?
+The motivation for using GO was to make things concurrent so that the design is easily scalable and would make things efficient if we have multiple cores.
+Our code is generic enough to handle changes in configuration on groot and worker side.
+(Live changes are also supported).
+Both groot and worker can be started just by giving an environment variable, the setup is minimal.

 We have two entities - groot and worker.
 Groot is our main query server which runs on the admin side.
 A worker runs on every node.
 All the queries and their results are communicated via network calls.